Data Centers in Alessandria

 The overall risk for Alessandria is Low (3.0/10), as of September 2025.
 The environment is stable, though specific hazards require standard mitigation.

 - Earthquake: 7.7/10.
-Northern Italy has seismic activity, so modern facilities are built to strict European standards to manage this, as of September 2025.
+Northern Italy has known seismic activity, so facilities are built to strict European standards to manage this, as of September 2025.

 - River Flood: 6.2/10.
 Proximity to the Po Valley river systems makes flood management a priority for site selection, as of September 2025.

 - Drought: 2.8/10.
-This is a secondary concern affecting long-term cooling water availability, as of September 2025.
+This is a secondary concern regarding long-term cooling water availability, as of September 2025.

 Other natural hazards are minor or not listed for this geography.
 All figures are current as of September 2025.